University Counseling Centers: Pros and Cons to Consider

 What Is a University Community Counseling Clinic?

-While college counseling centers for students can be found on nearly every college campus, university community counseling clinics are specialty programs for the public that you can only find at certain schools.
+While college counseling centers for students can be found on nearly every college campus, you can only find these community programs at certain schools.

 PRO TIP